seanseah/seanseah.github.io/my-gadgets.md

 + Activa Band
 + Fitbit

 Recent years have seen a significant adoption of Android / Google related gadgets.
-My other family members have used Apple and also Microsoft based mobile devices so that has kept me abreast of the scene.
+My other family members have used Apple and also Microsoft based mobile devices and that allows me to play around with those gadgets too.

 My first ever computer was a gift from my father, when I was 12 years old.
-Before that, I didn't have my computer but had been using them at my cousins and over at friends place.
+Before that, I didn't have my own computer but had exposure to computers through those at my cousins' or friends' place.
 I was a big fan of computer games at that time.
 Mashing away on a keyboard was pretty entertaining.
 I especially like [Paperboy](https://archive.org/stream/arcade_paperboy/paperboy.zip?module=paperboy&scale=1&keyboard=arcade) and the Duke Nukem series.

-That first PC was a Pentium 100, with 8mb of RAM.
+I recall my first PC was a Pentium 100, with 8mb of RAM.
 Games were limited but it was great fun.
-I had no idea why but I kept playing Wing Commander, I guess it was one of those free games.
+I had no idea why but I kept playing Wing Commander, I guess it was one of those free games that came with the purchase.

 ## Gadgets I reviewed